 - Or maybe you don’t give a fig about creating the content but you love digging into the numbers, analyzing what worked and didn’t with various audiences, understanding why, and giving this valuable feedback to the creative team.

 - Perhaps you don’t give a damn about any of the creation or reporting, you just love hanging out on social media all day and interacting.
 Maybe your dream is to get to know a client’s brand inside and out and become their online business community manager, responding to customer feedback and questions and doing so as good as the founder would be able to because you live and breathe the brand.

 These are just four options… there are dozens more.
 Plus, add in various platforms (Twitter, Facebook, Instagram, Pinterest, etc.) and there is an entire world of freelance career options just in the social media space.
 The best way to understand what you want to do is to paddle around for a while.

 You’re only going to be able to build your perfect online business after getting your hands dirty.
 Many times, once you’re in the day to day of something, you’ll realize that it’s not the perfect fit you thought it was and that you’re actually better suited to something similar but not quite the same thing you thought you’d be doing when you first got into freelancing.

-4. Work on understanding what your perfect client look like
+4. Work on understanding what your perfect client looks like

 For me, one of the biggest reasons why freelancing is the best online business you can possibly start is the freedom you have when it comes to choosing who you work with.